 Oral hygiene is important in early years to prevent tooth decay and gum disease

 Children should start to visit Access Dental Care at an early age.
 We recommend bringing them along to your own check-ups.
-While they may be too young to have their own check-up it is a good way to familiarise them with the sights, smells, sounds and more importantly meet the dentist.
+While they may be too young to have their own check-up it is a good way to familiarise them with the sights, smells, sounds and more importantly meets the dentist.

-At first the examinations will be informal.
+At first, the examinations will be informal.
 A quick look using a dental mirror, counting the teeth and looking for signs of decay.
 As your child’s confidence grows one of our dentists will carry out a more thorough examination.